PaulHaeberli/Enlighten/README.md

 Enlighten sees images like your eyes see the world.

-Creditis: Uses https://github.com/nothings/stb to read, write and resize images.
+Credits: Uses https://github.com/nothings/stb to read, write and resize images.